openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/getting_started.md

 There are a few options for generating geometry for the OpenStudio Application, including the built-in FloorspaceJS interface.
 One option is to use the OpenStudio Sketchup Plug-in.
 To use the plug-in:

-1. Download and install SketchUp.
-Presently, the OpenStudio SketchUp Plug-in requires [SketchUp 2019 - 2021 Pro](https://www.sketchup.com/) (not available for Linux).
+1. Download and install [SketchUp](https://www.sketchup.com/), only the Pro or Studio versions of SketchUp are compatible .
+Check the [version compatibility-matrix]( https://github.com/openstudiocoalition/openstudio-sketchup-plugin/wiki/OpenStudio-SketchUp-Plug-in-Wiki#openstudio-sketchup-plug-in-version-compatibility-matrix) to see which versions of SketchUp and the OpenStudio SketchUp Plug-in are compatible with the installed version of the OpenStudio Application.
 2. Download the OpenStudio SketchUp Plug-in RBZ package [here](https://github.com/NREL/openstudio-sketchup-plugin/releases).
 3. Follow the [Installing extensions manually in SketchUp Preferences](https://help.sketchup.com/en/extension-warehouse/adding-extensions-sketchup) to install the Plug-in.